egibs/wolfi-workspace/README.md

 ## Dockerfile

-Fancier implementation that allows for `sudo` access to `apk` and `vim` along with a colorized terminal.
+Less rigid implementation that allows for `sudo` access to `apk` and `vim` (though still relatively hardened) along with a colorized terminal.
 Useful when needing to add additional packages.

 Usage:
 ```